If there’s one area of homeschooling that’s completely misunderstood and unfairly stigmatized it’s the question people ask most often…

 Any kid who shows up on the first day of school with the intentions of socializing on their terms all day is quickly disappointed!
-If traditional schools were designed for socialization, you would see less notes to parents that say “too much talking in class.”
+If traditional schools were designed for socialization, parents would not receive notes that say “too much talking in class.”

 Why then has the socialization of homeschoolers even become a hot topic and common point of discussion?